Last updated on May 12th, 2023 at 04:43 pm

 The lockdown saw a decline in the order of fishing by fishermen, meaning that biomass would increase after fishing.
 And, animals have also been seen roaming freely.
 Where an animal lived with humans, he could not even dare to appear once.
 Sea turtles have been seen returning to areas.
 And where they once avoided laying their eggs, all due to the presence of humans.

 Effect on vegetation

 As soon as the corona epidemic spread.
-Life in most countries of the world had stopped, business, vehicles, trains, flights stopped.
+Life in most countries of the world had stopped, business, vehicles, trains, and flights stopped.
 Hotels, restaurants, and clubs are closed.
 Obviously, there is a clear change in the environment.
-Not only pollution decreased, but the carbon emissions of countries with rich and dense industries have also fallen rapidly.
+Not only has pollution decreased, but the carbon emissions of countries with rich and dense industries have also fallen rapidly.
 For example, when Corona is the worst there, carbon emissions were reduced by 25%.

-Because after some time when this epidemic ends, the life’s of people will start running again in the same way.
+Because after some time when this epidemic ends, the lives of people will start running again in the same way.
 Then its effect on nature will be spoiled again, the environment will be contaminated.